redux-form/redux-form/examples/syncValidation/src/SyncValidation.md

 it will be created anew on every render and trigger a rerender for the field, because the `component` prop will have changed.

-**IMPORTANT**: If validation function returns errors and the form does not currently render fields for all of the errors, then the form will be considered valid and will be submitted.
+**IMPORTANT**: If the validation function returns errors and the form does not currently render fields for all of the errors, then the form will be considered valid and will be submitted.